 “I’m worried about how it is affecting you — personally, in school and on the team.
 To be honest I’m also scared about what could happen to you.”

 “John, I want what’s best for you and the team.
-I’d like to see you get some help – and sooner rather than later — at least talk to someone — either Coach Jones or even someone at our Counseling Center.
+I wonder if something is going on with you.
 You have so much to offer and the team really needs you!
 I’d really hate for something bad to happen because of a poor decision.”

 “I’d be willing to go with you if you want.
 I want to support you however I can because I respect you and you are very important to me — and to the team — but I will not lie for you and I will not watch you continue to make unhealthy choices.
 I’m really concerned John.”